Stated SL(n)-Skein Modules and Algebras: Stated SL( )-skein modules

 \subsection{Reversing orientations of $3$-manifolds and of webs}

+An \underline{orientation} of a web consists of orientations of all its loop components and directions of all its edges.
 Let $\cev{\alpha}$ denote an $n$-web $\alpha$ with its orientation reversed (and unchanged framing).
 Since the defining relations \eqref{e.pm}-\eqref{e.crossp-wall} of $\S_n(M,\cN)$ are invariant under the total orientation inversion, we have \bcor is a well defined $R$-module automorphism. \ecor

 \bal{\bar \al}